paveldat/background_removal/Readme.md

 And after that you can upload images for the background of other sizes indicated in these two lines.

 ## Change background images
 You can change background pressing "a" or "d".
+For exiting the program just press "q".

 ## Result
 ![Alt Text](https://github.com/paveldat/background_removal/blob/main/result/result.gif)